Understanding ACOS vs. ROAS: A Guide to Profitability

 ROAS = Ad Revenue ÷ Ad Spend (a higher multiple is better)

-Include negative keywords and optimize bidding strategy to lower ACOS
+Include negative keywords and optimize your bidding strategy to reduce ACOS.

-Base ad budgets on profit margins, not revenue
+Set your ad budgets based on profit margins, not overall revenue.

-Optimize collection pages and embed product videos for higher campaign performance
+Optimize collection pages and use embedded product videos for improved campaign performance.

 📊 What Is ACOS?
 (Advertising Cost of Sale)